Need Immediate Help?

 Hale said one priority of the TSAFF program is to match fire fighters in need with brother and sister fire fighters with similar experiences.
 “Like many fire fighters, my faith is a powerful force in my life,” Hale said.
 “But I appreciate that there are other perspectives and needs.
 Our goal with the TSAFF peer support program is to provide members with the help they want or need.
 They may need a doctor or counselor.
 They may need financial advice.
 Or they may just need a firefighter friend to hear them out and sort through some problems.”

-According to Hale, the common behavioral health threats fire fighters faces are post-traumatic stress, burnout, substance abuse, anger management, and depression
+According to Hale, the common behavioral health threats fire fighters faces are post-traumatic stress, burnout, substance abuse, anger management, and depression.

 "Substance abuse is a well-known issue for firefighters now, but other challenges like burnout and anxiety are increasingly common too,” he said.
 “Anger and cynicism toward our employers and the public we serve are symptoms.
 So are detachment, short-fuse anger, and other reactions.”